 Body comparison: Canon T5i vs Nikon D3

 An illustration of the physical size and weight of the Canon T5i and the Nikon D3 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T5i – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3 is considerably larger (89 percent) than the Canon T5i.
 Moreover, the D3 is substantially heavier (124 percent) than the T5i.
 It is noteworthy in this context that the D3 is splash and dust-proof, while the T5i does not feature any corresponding weather-sealing.